efeminella/backbone-eventbroker/README.md

 ```

 ### Registering Interests
 Modules can register events of interest with an `EventBroker` via the default '[on](http://documentcloud.github.com/backbone/#Events-on "Title")' method or the `register` method.
-The `register` method allows for registering multiple event/callback mappings for a given context in a manner similar to that of the [events hash](http://documentcloud.github.com/backbone/#View-extend "Title") in a Backbone.View.
+The `register` method allows for registering multiple event/callback mappings declaratively for a given context in a manner similar to that of the [events hash](http://documentcloud.github.com/backbone/#View-extend "Title") in a Backbone.View.

 ``` javascript
 // Register event/callbacks based on a hash and associated context